mr-builder/mrbuilder/docs/getting-started.md

 ```

 #### Your build tool.
-The first step is creating your build tool.
+Create your own build tool.
 Yes, I know mrbuilder is your build
 tool, but by wrapping it in your own build tool, you allow for central configuration,
 dependency versions and therefore it is suggested you start with one